dharmasudeep/Network-Intrusion-detection/readme.md

 ## Troubleshooting

 ### Issue: Models taking too long to train
 **Solution**: The dataset might be very large.
-SVM is trained on a sample of 5000 records to speed up the process.
+SVM is trained on a stratified sample (up to 7000 records) with probability calibration to balance speed and accuracy.

 ### Issue: File upload fails
 **Solution**: